The Effects of Sleeping With Your Dog

-Having your pet by your side when it’s time to hit the hay is a controversial decision.
+When considering if your dog should sleep in the same room as you, it can be a controversial decision.
 For some pet owners, there’s nothing better than a cuddle with their furry friend.
-For others, the bedroom is a strictly out of bounds no-pet zone.
-But is there science behind the argument for sleeping with your dog?
-Apparently, it can improve your slumber.
-Here’s why.
+For others, the bedroom is a strictly no-pet zone.
+But studies show that there are benefits of sleeping with your dog.
+Find out why you should let your dog sleep with you below.

-A study by the Mayo Clinic measured the effect of dogs on human sleep in the home.
-There were 40 participants, all healthy adults with dogs over the age of 6 months.
-The results showed that having a dog in the room benefited the sleep of the participants who maintained 83% sleep efficiency.
-However, participants who allowed their dog to sleep on the bed had a slightly lower sleep efficiency of 80%.
+A study by the Mayo Clinic measured the effect of letting your dog sleep with you and sleep quality.
+There were 40 participants – all healthy adults with dogs over the age of 6 months.
+The results showed that having your dog in your bedroom benefitted the sleep of the participants who maintained 83% sleep efficiency.
+However, participants who shared their bed with their dog had a slightly lower sleep efficiency of 80%.

-When it comes to sleep efficiency, 80% is considered satisfactory, so even the participants with dogs on the bed had a pretty good sleep.
-If you want to catch those extra zzz’s though, get your pooch their own bed to snooze on!
+When it comes to sleep efficiency, 80% is considered great, so even the participants that had their dog on the bed had a pretty good sleep.
+It seems that sleeping with your dog can improve sleep efficiency, whether you like to share your bed with your furry friend or just like to have them in the same room at night.
+If you want to catch those extra Zzzs though, get your pet their own dog bed to snooze on!

 Pet MD argues that ‘there is scant evidence that healthy, well cared for pets are detrimental to human health under these circumstances’ and that ‘human family members are much more likely to transmit diseases to each other during bed-sharing than our pets are’.
-However, they do acknowledge that allowing your pet to lick you can transfer nasty infections, so leave the goodnight kisses out of your bedtime routine.
+However, they do acknowledge that letting your dog give you kisses and lick you can transfer nasty infections, so try to leave the dog kisses out of your bedtime routine.

 Read more: Why Do Some Dogs Snore So Badly?

-Though it might be tempting to let your dog sleep on the bed on certain occasions such as Bonfire Night, it can confuse your furry friend.
-During this time, dogs like to feel comforted and sheltered, so try setting up a ‘safe space’ underneath or next to your bed.
-Place down items of your clothing so they can feel reassured by your scent.
-Finally, close the curtains to block out the flashing lights and try leaving the TV or radio on low to block out some of the banging sounds.
+Although it might be tempting to let your dog sleep on the bed in times of need to comfort them such as occasions like Bonfire Night, it can potentially confuse your furry friend.
+During this time, dogs like to feel comforted and sheltered, so try setting up a ‘safe space’ or den underneath or next to your bed.
+According to Your Dog, ‘a den should be prepared two weeks in advance so your pet can become accustomed to using it.’
+Try placing down items of your clothing so they can feel reassured by your scent.
+Finally, close the curtains to block out the flashing lights and leave the TV or radio on low to block out some of the banging sounds.

-So, whether your fluffy companion sleeps on or off the bed, the most important thing is to get a good night’s sleep.
-Keep doing whatever works for you!
+So, whether you share a bed with your dog or just have your fluffy companion in the same room, the most important thing is to get a good night’s sleep.
+Try these tips and keep doing whatever works for you!